getjavelin/documentation/docs/javelin-core/model-scan.md

 ### Input Parameters

-1. **Route**: Select the specific route you want to scan.
-This determines which model and configuration will be tested.
+1. **Route**: Select your deployment route.
+The model and provider settings will be automatically configured based on your selection.

-2. **Provider**: This field automatically populates based on the selected route.
-It indicates the LLM provider (e.g., OpenAI, Anthropic) associated with the chosen route.
+2. **Provider**: Displays the AI provider (e.g., AWS, Anthropic, OpenAI) associated with your selected route.
+This field updates automatically based on your route selection.

-3. **Model Name**: Specify the name of the model you want to scan (e.g., gpt-3.5-turbo, claude-2).
+3. **Model Name**: Shows the specific AI model associated with your selected route (e.g., anthropic.claude-3-5-sonnet-20240620-v1:0).
+This field updates automatically.

+4. **LLM API Key**: Your authentication key for accessing the AI model.
+This is required for making API calls to the model provider.

+5. **Header Key**: The authentication header field name.
+For OpenAI, this must be set to "Authorization".
+Each provider has specific requirements for this field.

-4. **Max Duration (min)**: Set the maximum duration for the scan in minutes.
-This helps control the length and resource usage of the scan.
+6. **Max Duration (mins)**: Sets the maximum duration for the security scan.
+Default is 30 minutes.
+Increase this value when:
+   - Running comprehensive security assessments
+   - Testing complex model behaviors
+   - Evaluating a large number of probes

-5. **Parallel Probe Attempts**: Number of parallel probe attempts to run simultaneously.
+7. **Parallel Probe Attempts**: Number of probe attempts to run simultaneously.
+Default is 5.
+Adjust this value based on:
+   - Available computing resources
+   - API rate limits from your provider
+   - Desired scan completion time
+   Higher values = faster scanning but more resource intensive

-6. **Parallel Generator Requests**: Number of parallel generator requests to run simultaneously.
+8. **Parallel Generator Requests**: Number of generator requests to run simultaneously.
+Default is 5.
+Similar to Probe Attempts, adjust based on:

-7. **Response JSON**: Boolean indicating whether the response is in JSON format.
+   - Your computing resources
+   - Provider's API rate limits
+   - Required scan speed
+   Higher values = faster processing but increased resource usage

-8. **Response JSON Field**: (Optional) Specifies which field of the response JSON should be used as the output string.
-Default is 'text'.
-Can also be a JSONPath value - if the field starts with '$', it will be interpreted as a JSONPath expression.
+9. **Response JSON Field**: Specifies which field in the response JSON contains the output text.
+Default is '$.choices[*].message.content'.
+Special features:
+   - Can use JSONPath expressions (starting with '$')
+   - Helps parse complex response structures
+   - Optional field - only needed for non-standard response formats

 ### Probes